Everything you need to know to plan for a campervan road trip

 • Tables

 Venturing into cities with a campervan and staying overnight is trickier.
-Check the by-laws or you could get a heavy fine.
+Check the bylaws or you could get a heavy fine.

 Some cities welcome travellers with blue “RV friendly town” signs.

-If you see this sign, it means the town is part of the “RV Friendly Town Program,” an initiative from Campervans and Motorhomes Club of Australia (CMCA) aimed at ensuring that RV holidaymakers have suitable rest stop facilities and good access to national parks.
+If you see this sign, it means the town is part of the “RV Friendly Town Program,” an initiative from the Campervans and Motorhomes Club of Australia (CMCA) aimed at ensuring that RV holidaymakers have suitable rest stop facilities and good access to national parks.
 The essential criteria to get a stamp of approval and be part of the program are:

 • Parking in the centre of town must be available for even the largest of motorhomes, with access to produce shops to stock up their RV fridges.